Anzar-Ahmad/Hello-Git/README.md

 # Hello-Git
-It is Simple project to understatnd codding.
+Itis Simple project to understatnd codding and provide way to learn project structure.